 REPETITION BY MEANS OF PREPOSITIONS

-(b) With a rise in unemployment, wages will tend to fall.
+(b) WITH an increase in unemployment, wages will tend to fall.

 The preposition corresponding to as here is with (see 3.
 Multi-Use Words).
 After it, the original verb increases has been made into the noun an increase.
-It could also be the participle rising either before or after unemployment (see 3.
-Multi-Use Words).
+It could also be the participle increasing, placed either before or after unemployment (see 144.
+Words that are Often Heard Wrongly).
 Examples of other conjunctions with their corresponding prepositions are because/because of (see 61.
 “Since” versus “Because”), although/despite, before/before, as/like (see 53.
-“As”, “Like” and “Such As” and 56.
-Comparing with “Like” and “Unlike”), and not only/besides.
+“As”, “Like” and “Such As”), in case/in case of (see 118.
+Problems with Conditional “if”), and not only/besides.
 Here is how these last can be used:

 (c) Not only ARE bicycles cheap, but they also provide exercise.